-Here is a question: Why was Miho Pine Grove chosen as one of Mt.
-Fuji’s component parts, even though they are 40 km (27 miles) apart from each other?
-The main reason is that “cultural connections” between them were strongly considered.
-The grove and Mt.
-Fuji have often been depicted together in various art forms, including Ukiyoe works by Hiroshige, paintings by some famous artists and Japanese traditional waka poems.
-In addition, there is a religious painting called Fuji Mandala created in the Middle Ages, and the Miho Pine Grove is included in it as if it is a part of a religious pursuit to reach the sacred Mt.
-Fuji.
+Here is a question: Why did they choose Miho no Matsubara as one of Mount Fuji’s component parts, even though these two scenic spots are 40 km (27 miles) apart from each other?
+The main reason is that ‘cultural connections’ between them were strongly considered.
+The grove and Mount Fuji have often been depicted together in various art forms, including ukiyo-e works by Hiroshige, paintings by some famous artists and Japanese traditional waka poems.
+In addition, there is a religious painting called “Fuji Mandala” created in the Middle Ages, and Miho Pine Grove is included in it as if it is a part of a religious pursuit to reach the sacred Mount Fuji.

-Miho Pine Grove is also known for the “legend of Hagoromo.”
-Hagoromo (feather robe) is an article of clothing worn by a celestial maiden in a folk tale which is considered to have been around since at least the eighth century.
-Although there are some variations in this folk tale, one of the stories goes like this: Once upon a time, there lived a fisherman named Hakuryo in Miho.
+Miho no Matsubara is also known for the ‘legend of Hagoromo’.
+Hagoromo (feather robe) is an article of clothing worn by a celestial maiden in a folk tale.
+Researchers consider this folk tale has been around since at least the eighth century.
+Although there are some variations to it, one of the stories (the ‘Miho version’) goes like this: Once upon a time, there lived a fisherman named Hakuryo in Miho.
 One day, as usual, he was fishing near the pine grove.

 Then he noticed a beautiful robe hanging from a branch of a pine tree.
 It was such a beautiful and unusual robe that he thought about bringing it back to his home.
 He was about to take it and head for his home when a voice called out to him to stop.
 There is a beautiful lady standing in the shadow of a pine tree.